All Episodes

 And I always thought NOVA was in the science business.

-I guess until now.
+So did I. I guess until now.

-Well, I want to give you the opportunity to once again give out the address where people can write in protest of what's about to happen.
+Well, I want to give you two the opportunity to once again give out the address where people can write in protest of what's about to happen.

-And I guess all you both would ask is that the people who have heard this program, and then will view the NOVA program, render an honest opinion to them.
+And I guess all you both would ask is that the people who have heard this program and then will view the Nova program, render an honest opinion to them.

-One way or the other, Ross.
+One way or the other, Rod.

-Well, I want to thank you both for being on, and Uh, Brad, uh, you've got a book coming out called Witness.
+Well, I want to thank you both for being on.

 When is that going to be out?